-There are currently 14 children attending and the centre can care for up to six children at each session, offering a high level of support, mainly on a one adult to one child ratio.
+There are currently 14 children attending and the centre can care for up to seven children at each session, offering a high level of support, mainly on a one adult to one child ratio.
 We try hard not to have children waiting for a place following referral but sometimes this is unavoidable due to space and staff restrictions.

 The manager and eight keyworkers are qualified in teaching or child-care, registered with the GTC/SSSC and disclosure/ PVG checked for safely working with children.
 Each child has an individual programme with targets to work towards, plus input from the various visiting specialists.
 These include physiotherapist, speech and language therapist, occupational therapist, early years language support teacher, teachers for hearing and visually impaired, educational psychologist, health visitors and social workers.

 As a registered provider of child care services, we are inspected by the Care Inspectorate who currently are based at Phoenix House, 1 Wards Road, Elgin and any queries on the service provided by ourselves or regulations we are governed by can be checked with them should you so wish.

 As a partner centre with Moray Council's Education Services, we offer the Curriculum for Excellence, and include all children in activities as far as possible and according to ability.
 We are inspected by Education Scotland Inspectors of Schools.

 The group has full Employer and Public Liability Insurance, as well as Trustee Indemnity Insurance.

 For more information regarding the group and what we do, please see the slideshow below.